-Two free night certificates
+Two free nights annually

-Stays at those hotels could cost up to 15,000 and 30,000 points, respectively, so that’s potentially a value of up to 45,000 points per year.
+Stays at those hotels could cost up to 18,000 and 35,000 points (once peak pricing is introduced), respectively, so that’s potentially a value of up to 53,000 points per year.

-The ability to easily transfer over points
+The ability to transfer points from Chase

 Globalist status comes with so many great perks, but one of the issues is often that you wish you had more points you could redeem so you could enjoy these perks.